chocolatey-community/chocolatey-packages/automatic/avidemux/README.md

 Avidemux is available for Linux, BSD, Mac OS X and Microsoft Windows under the GNU GPL license.
 The program was written from scratch by Mean, but code from other people and projects has been used as well.
 Patches, translations and even bug reports are always welcome.

+## Features

+ - Non-linear video editing, applying visual effects (called "Filters" by Avidemux) to video, and transcoding video into various formats.
+ - Multiplexing and demuxing.
+ - Supports many formats.
+ - Project system, which uses the SpiderMonkey JavaScript engine.
+ - Advanced scripting available for it both in its GUI and command line modes.
+ - Subtitle processing